 Knowing how to syphon gas is a critical survival skill that will keep your lights burning in apocalyptic darkness and fuel up your bug out vehicle.

-In truth, siphoning gas from some cars is easier than others.
+In truth, gas siphoning from some cars is easier than others.
 But with the right tools and some practice, you can prevent running out of fuel during an emergency.
+In case the automotive option is unavailable, you can try siphoning gas from machines like a lawnmower.

 Now that you know how to siphon gas, it’s time to pick up the tools and start practicing.